chiomajaco6/MenstrualCyclePrediction/README.md

 # Project Aim

-This project/paper aims at predicting menstrual cycle length of women based on past historical data.
+This project/paper aims at predicting the ovulation day of women based on past historical data.
 Accurate fertility prediction is crucial.
 It provides important knowledge for making decisions about family planning.
-Women can efficiently plan pregnancies, check the health of their reproductive systems, take preventative measures to guarantee overall health with precise knowledge of lengths of their menstrual cycles.
+Women can efficiently plan pregnancies, check the health of their reproductive systems, take preventative measures to guarantee overall health with precise knowledge of ovulation day of their menstrual cycles.

 # Problem Statement